altayaydemir/altay-dot-wtf/public/fonts/please-dont-download-these-fonts-buy-a-license-instead/README.md

-## Hey!
+# 👋 Hey!

-If you consider using _`this typeface`_\*, **please don't download font files in this repository**.
+If you're considering to use _`this typeface`_, **please don't download the font files in this repository**.

-There is a [free trial version](https://www.grillitype.com/free-trial-fonts) available if you just want to see how your website look with _`this typeface`_.
+There is a [free trial version](https://www.grillitype.com/free-trial-fonts) available for testing and educational purposes.

-If you decide to use _this typeface_, please purchase a license from [the amazing people who crafted it](https://www.grillitype.com), so they can keep creating amazing typefaces.
+If you're going to use it in production, please purchase a license from [the amazing people who crafted it](https://www.grillitype.com).

-**Please.**

----

-\* I'm not writing the name intentionally, so it won't get indexed in search results.
+So they can keep creating amazing typefaces.

+Thank you.